Numerai Medals and Grandmasters: How the Ranking Works

 Line chart showing the minimum MMC threshold required for gold, silver, and bronze medals by round

-The percentile cutoffs are fixed, but the raw MMC values they correspond to swing round by round.
-Gold (top 1%) typically sits between about 0.02 and 0.04 MMC, silver (top 3%) hovers near 0.015 to 0.025, and bronze (top 15%) tracks closer to 0.01 to 0.02.
-Early rounds (before round 300) were much noisier, with gold thresholds spiking to 0.06.
-A medal is always a relative achievement: you have to beat your peers, not hit an absolute bar.
+The percentiles are fixed, but the raw MMC they correspond to swings round by round.
+Gold (top 1%) typically lands between 0.02 and 0.04 MMC, silver (top 3%) between 0.015 and 0.025, and bronze (top 15%) between 0.01 and 0.02.
+Early rounds (before round 300) were noisier, with gold thresholds spiking to 0.06.
+Medals are relative: you beat your peers, not an absolute bar.

 The medal distribution across models